cambridge-collection/spacefinder-2/admin/instructions.md

 ### Image (optional)

 To add or change an image, click on the ‘Choose an image’ button.
-It will then present you with a preview list of all the images that have already been uploaded.
-If the image you want is already online, you can just select it.
+It will then present you with a preview list of all the images that have been uploaded.
+If the image you want is online, select it.
 Otherwise, you can upload a new image by clicking ‘Upload’ and finding and selecting it on your hard drive.

 ### Term Hours and Out of Term Hours